marisofie/epfl_ada_project/README.md

 - What librairies could be useful for the creation of a map?
 - Is the project ambitious enough or too ambitious?
 - Are the research questions relevant enough?
+- There are empty columns in the provided data.
+Must we take further notice to this or simply delete the empty columns ?